Difference Between the Calendar Year vs Fiscal Year

 Let us discuss some of the major key differences between the Calendar Year vs Fiscal Year:

-- The Calendar year, as the name itself, indicates that it is based on the normal calendar followed across the globe that is the Gregorian calendar, whereas the fiscal year can start from any day of the month but ends after 12 consecutive 12 months.
+- The Calendar year, as the name itself, indicates that it is based on the normal calendar followed across the globe, that is, the Gregorian calendar.
+In contrast, the fiscal year can start on any day of the month but ends after 12 consecutive 12 months.

-- The fiscal year used by the business to prepare its business accounting, financial reporting, and easy tax reporting, whereas the calendar year is useful in normal life undertakings.
+- The business uses the fiscal year to prepare its accounting, financial reporting, and easy tax reporting, whereas the calendar year is useful in normal life undertakings.

-- A fiscal year can begin from any day of the year but it should follow the rule of continuous 12 months from the start date (Example- 1st April 2019 to 31st March 2020), whereas the calendar year period will be the same for everybody which starts from 1st January to 31 December).
+- A fiscal year can begin from any day of the year, but it should follow the rule of continuous 12 months from the start date (Example- 1st April 2019 to 31st March 2020).
+In contrast, the calendar year period will be the same for everybody from 1st January to 31 December).

-- For tax reporting purposes, the fiscal year is more suitable, if the business cycle splits into two calendar years, hence this type of company should adapt the fiscal year for a proper match of income and expenditure for better tax reporting.
-Where tax reporting in the case of the calendar year is very simple.
+- The fiscal year is more suitable for tax reporting if the business cycle splits into two calendar years.
+Hence this type of company should adapt the fiscal year for a proper match of income and expenditure for better tax reporting, where tax reporting in the case of the calendar year is very simple.

-- In the case of MNCs, companies have a presence in multiple countries, hence the company needs to follow two different fiscal years and managing accounts is very time-consuming and it also increases the operational cost of the business.
+- In the case of MNCs, companies have a presence in multiple countries.
+Hence the company needs to follow two different fiscal years, and managing accounts is very time-consuming and increases the business’s operational cost.
 There is no such case in the case of the calendar year.

-- It is very difficult to compare the financial data of two companies having two different fiscal years.
-While in the case of the calendar year it is easy to compare the finances of two companies.
+- It is very difficult to compare the financial data of two companies with different fiscal years.
+While in the case of the calendar year, it is easy to compare the finances of two companies.

-- If any business wants to adopt a different fiscal year, it would require special permission from the IRS (Internal Revenue Service).
-Management needs to submit a petition and need to convince the IRS by telling them about the purpose to adopt different fiscal years.
+- Any business wanting to adopt a different fiscal year would require special permission from the IRS (Internal Revenue Service).
+Management must submit a petition and convince the IRS by telling them about adopting different fiscal years.

 Let’s discuss the top comparison between the Calendar Year vs Fiscal Year: